dhianica/microservice-k8s-first-app/README.md

 Starter pack application microservice express, typescript, docker, skaffold, minikube, and k8s

-Before install it, the first we must setup minikube, skaffold and docker.
+Before run it, the first we must setup minikube, skaffold and docker.
 For the setup you can follow instructions in here: https://github.com/cheslijones/wsl2-minikube

 After that,